JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 England.
 He gave me as many special directions, poor fellow, about the patients, as if he still had the large practice which he possessed before he was taken ill.
 The practice is worth little enough now!
-Other doctors have superseded HIM; and nobody who can help it will employ me.
+Other doctors have superseded _Him_; and nobody who can help it will employ me.

 It is perhaps fortunate that he is to be away just at this time.
 He would have been mortified if I had not informed him of the experiment